The strong K\"unneth theorem for topological periodic cyclic homology: The Tate spectral sequences

 The pairing on $E^{1}$-terms~\eqref{eq:HMTpair} makes the $E^{1}$-term for $\bS$ into a differential graded algebra, which acts on both sides on the $E^{1}$-term for any orthogonal $G$-spectrum.
 By the formula for the $E^{1}$-term in Definition~\ref{defn:HMTfilt}, we see that as a bigraded ring, the $E^{1}$-term for $\bS$ is $\CC_{*}\otimes \pi_{*}\bS$.
 In particular, the $E^{1}$-term for every orthogonal $G$-spectrum is naturally a bimodule over $\CC_{*,*}$.

 Using the fact that $P_{0}=\bZ[G]$ and $\tilde P_{0}=\bZ$, we get a natural map

-where $x\in \pi_{j}X$ goes to the unique equivariant function $P_{0}\to \pi_{j}X$ sending $1$ to $x$.
+where $x\in \pi_{j}X$ goes to the unique equivariant homomorphism $P_{0}\to \pi_{j}X$ sending $1$ to $x$.
 It is easy to see that this is a monoidal natural transformation.
 The following proposition is then clear from inspection of the multiplication.

 \begin{prop} For any orthogonal $G$-spectrum $X$, the $E^{1}$-term of the Hesselholt-Madsen Tate spectral sequence is a bimodule over $\CC_{*,*}$.
 The map of left modules from $\CC_{*,*}\otimes \pi_{*}X$ to the $E^{1}$-term for $X$ is a map of $\CC_{*,*}$-bimodules and an isomorphism. \end{prop}